broadinstitute/cromwell/docs/RuntimeAttributes.md

 Passed to SGE, etc.: Configurable, but usually a reservation and/or limit of memory.

-The memory size is specified as an amount and units of memory, for example "4 G".
+The memory size is specified as an amount and units of memory, for example "4 G":

 ```
 runtime {